cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 to try to find where the problems are being introduced or B) Declare upgrade bankruptcy on this one and get try again on the next round of upgrades.
 If you're on the monthly interval, that might be a little more time than you'd like to put things off.
-The importantl thing is to find what works best for _you_.
+The important thing is to find what works best for _you_.

 Another big perk of merging things in groups like this is those issues are contained within the upgrade branch instead of merged into your main branch